All Episodes

 Thank you, sir.

-Well, you know, it's that's that's actually that's actually a good point.
+You know, that's actually a good point.

-I've seen his little crumb crunching rug rats raise holy hell in restaurants or on airplanes, and the parents, rather than disciplining them, end up begging, pleading, stop it, or or rewarding it.
+And the parents, rather than disciplining them, end up begging, pleading, stop it, or rewarding it.

-Here it have a piece of candy, shut up.
+Have a piece of candy, shut up.

-what's the kid gonna think?
+And what's the kid going to think?

-Same thing with Kim Jong il.
+Same thing with Kim Jong-il.

 I'm not responding to any of this.